brandonguigo/k8s-local-bench/docs/README.md

-# Documentation — k8s-local-bench
+# Documentation — localplane

-This `docs/` folder contains user and developer documentation for the `k8s-local-bench` CLI.
+This `docs/` folder contains user and developer documentation for the `localplane` CLI.

 Structure: